 Laser engraving, 3D printing, milling on a thousand objects and a thousand different shapes

-In the demonstration materials of the electronic “handyman” there is really everything.
+In the demonstration materials of the electronic "handyman" there is really everything.
 Famous busts, candelabra, objects of all kinds and materials of all kinds.
-Homemade craftsmanship could be totally upset by gadgets like these and their new future versions, even more specialized.
+Homemade craftsmanship could be totally upset by gizmos like these and their new future versions, even more specialized.
 I'll be honest: I don't see big problems, for example, in making furniture, various objects, spare parts (even complex ones) and who knows what else the next technologies will offer.